Ramlokesh18/RAG_using_langchain/README.md

 # RAG_using_langchain
-This i a basic RAG implementation using the Langchain framework
+This is a basic RAG implementation using the Langchain framework with the both opensource and openAI models.